ironfugu/about-us/interview.md

 ### Interview Teams

-There are 3 types of interviews
+As stated above, there are 3 types of interviews and below are the teams that will interview you for them.
+Note all members can interview on Core Behaviors.

-* Core Behaviors (Radio) - focused on how you work, how you approach problems
+* Core Behaviors (Processor) - focused on how you work, how you approach problems, working in a team
-* System Design (Drive) - how do you think about design software for scale and reliability
+* System Design (Drive) - how do you design software and services for scale and reliability
-* Language Specific (Anchor) - working knowledge of specific coding language and concepts
+* Language / Framework (Ram) - working knowledge of specific coding language and concepts

 Team          | Language / Framework Focus | System Design Focus :-------------|--------------------------- | --------------------